Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Conclusion

 \section{Conclusion}

 We studied a recent cryptocurrency which, despite its relatively small size, provides a very interesting and publicly available dataset to study transactions within a social environment.
 Because the data has both a structural and temporal component, neither a pure static graph nor a time serie based model are well suited for its study.
-We proposed here to rely on the link stream formalism to study the streams of certifications and transactions.
+We proposed here to rely on the stream graph formalism to study the streams of certifications and transactions.

-We showed that certifications are often the first type of link occurring between two previously disconnected nodes, suggesting that members of $\breve{G}1$ start to meet at social events before making transactions.
-In this context, the social network shapes the way transactions occur: even when they occur between two members without a certification relationship, transactions have a much higher probability of occurring between two socially close nodes.
-Investigating further, we showed that members tend to have a transaction neighborhood included within their certification neighborhood.
+We showed that certifications are often the first type of link occurring between two previously disconnected nodes, suggesting that members of $\tilde{G}1$ start to meet at social events before making transactions.
+In this context, the social network shapes the way transactions occur: even when they occur between two members without a certification relationship, this transaction has a much higher probability of occurring between two socially close nodes.
+Investigating further, we showed that members tend to have a transaction neighborhood included within their certification neighborhood, meaning that users make transactions mostly with their acquaintances, but with a subset of them only.

-We also studied clustering coefficient of certifications and transactions and discovered that their distributions have very different shapes.
-Members tend to make transactions either in a very clustered way or not at all, but rarely in between these two extremes.
-We also studied the k-closure of certifications and transactions and found that users certify back faster than they tend to make a backward transaction, meaning that certification relationships become bi-directional faster than transactions.
+Finally, we studied the clustering of both the certification and transaction streams and discovered that, although both streams display a rather high average clustering coefficient, their node clustering distributions have very different shapes.
+Looking at the distribution for the transaction stream, it seems like nodes tend to make transactions either in a very clustered way or not at all, but rarely in between these two extremes.
+We also studied the k-closures of certifications and transactions and found that users tend to certify back faster than they tend to make a backward transaction, meaning that certification relationships seem to become bi-directional faster than transactions.

-These results might be specific to this particular cryptocurrency and call for further investigation to explore their generality, though.
-Indeed, $\breve{G}1$ is still very young and used mostly by a limited number of currency-interested people.
-As the currency will age, we expect $\breve{G}1$ usage to grow, and that time will play a more important role in the study of the interplay between social ties and interactions.
-Another interesting direction would be to compare the properties of $\breve{G}1$ with other social systems with transactions, like for instance Steemit \cite{Steem}.
+We want to stress out that these results might be specific to this particular cryptocurrency and should not be considered as general principles.
+Indeed, $\tilde{G}1$ is still very young and used mostly by currency-interested people, such that most transactions occur, for the moment, during special social events where members meet and welcome new users.
+As the currency will age, we expect that transactions will occur in a less socially confined way (through exchange platforms for example), and that time will play a more central role in the study of the interplay between social ties and interactions.